brclinton/orchestra_inventory/README.md

 # Orchestra Inventory Database

-This project is a relational database system designed to manage and track a school orchestra and music program’s physical inventory, including instruments, accessories, repairs, and lending history.
+This project is a work-in-progress relational database system designed to manage and track a school orchestra and music program’s physical inventory, including instruments, accessories, repairs, and lending history.

 ---